 Financial Statement

-The daily administration of the budget shall be the responsibility of the Superintendent.
+The daily administration of the budget shall be the responsibility of the Superintendent/designee.
 The Superintendent shall provide the Board with a monthly financial statement.
 This shall include a report of receipts and disbursements and estimated status by major budget category, the cash balance on hand, and the amount of invested funds at the end of the immediate preceding month.

 Expenditure of Funds